Aymaan-Mirza/hardware-practice/README.md

 # hardware-practice
-Series of practice problems and question in preparation for digital logic design careers
+Series of practice problems and questions in preparation for digital logic design careers